 Alongside this, the project aims to respond to Rebecca Solnit’s writing on the process of walking and its relationship to artistic production.
 In Wanderlust Solnit writes critically on women’s experiences of the landscape in both rural and urban contexts.
 Artists have, she notes always walked: from the earliest landscape painters, through the plein-air work of the Impressionists to the land artists of the 1960s.
 Given that the canal connects both urban and rural landscape as it unfolds, the shape of this walk suggests the possibility of entering into a visual conversation with Solnit’s fascinating literary excursion.
 With its slow pace of life, canal travel by either barge or walking the towpaths offers the same opportunity for reflexive contemplation; the discovery of and the fixing of images found by the activity of slow looking.

 Water has always intrigued me as a painter.
 From an early travelling scholarship to Amsterdam to more recent trips to Venice, canals have long had a presence in my work.
 As you will see from the accompanying images, my attention has increasingly moved towards focussing primarily on the water itself.
 The layers of the canal contain the world in reverse.
 Sky and landscape commingle to produce new abstractions that in turn demand a new approach for me as an artist.
 As a secondary aim of the project, I want to develop this new approach further, experimenting not only with mark making and the scale of my work but equally with new media such as mono-printing.
-Early interest in the project has so far been favourable with exhibitions confirmed at the Park Gallery, Falkirk and the Lillie Art Gallery and Museum in 2017.

 The Crinan Journey so far.